Your browser is unsupported

 General freight trucking, long-distance truckload prices YoY

 The higher cost of capital has started to impact capital return programs.
-There was a big drop in buybacks driven largely by a decline in the financial sector with continued banking concerns and impending regulatory changes.
-As cash flow is used to fund other capital expenditures like reshoring and increasing AI capabilities we could see this trend continue.
+Total shareholder returns in the 12 months ending on September 30 were down ~11%.
+There was a big drop in buybacks in the financial sector following the banking concerns earlier this year and impending regulatory changes.
+Info tech continues to account for over a 25% of all buybacks but even that sector saw a decline of ~29% over the last 12 months as cash flow is used to fund other capital expenditures like reshoring and increasing AI capabilities.
 Share repurchases shrink the public float, hence they help increase EPS.
 This also potentially removes a big underlying bid within the marketplace.
-If there were an in increase in the new excise tax this could also negatively impact buybacks going forward.